 While crossing the border from one Eastern African country to another, Security Manager - Liliana Martinez, was pulled over for what appeared to be a routine stop.

-Early on 14 September, the Abqaiq and Khurais oil facilities in Saudi Arabia were targeted by drones, causing the production of 5.7 million barrels a day to be suspended, the biggest ever disruption to oil production.
+The Abqaiq and Khurais oil facilities in Saudi Arabia were targeted by drones, causing the production of 5.7 million barrels a day to be suspended, the biggest ever disruption to oil production.

-In today's hyper-connected world, when your people travel, what risks are they exposed to?
 Security Specialist, Louise Hogan, discusses Cyber Security and what your travellers can do to best protect themselves and their devices.

 Cyclone Idai made landfall in Beira, Mozambique on 15 March, and swept through to Malawi and Zimbabwe.
 Security manager, Holly McGurk, gives her account of how we supported clients.